lucasluc4/lucasluc4/README.md

 <samp>

-:computer:  I'm a Software Engineer at ViaVarejo, one of the biggest retailers in Brazil, but most part of my life I've worked in Startups.
+:computer:  I'm a Software Engineer at Quintoandar, the biggest company in Brazil to buy or rent a home, and most part of my life I've worked in Startups.
 I've started my career as a developer in 2013.

 :house: I'm from Fortaleza, Brazil, but I've already lived in Saint-Étienne 🇫🇷, Curitiba 🇧🇷, and I'm currently living in São Paulo 🇧🇷